dr-mushtaq/Research-Work/ReadMe.md

 <details>
 <summary> <h2>🔎Thesis-Muhammad Usaman🟡 In Progress(2024-)</h2> </summary>

+# 💬 Comparative Analysis of Deep Learning Models for Educational Chatbots

+## 📌 Description
+This study addresses the growing challenge of providing **timely academic and administrative support** in universities due to rising student numbers and increased faculty workload.
+The research proposes a **comparative evaluation of deep learning models** to develop an educational chatbot that delivers fast and accurate responses.
+Models will be trained on a **Frequently Asked Questions (FAQs) dataset** collected from the Virtual University of Pakistan.

+## 🎯 Key Objectives
+- 🧠 Investigate multiple deep learning models for chatbot development
+- ⚙️ Train and evaluate models on the Virtual University FAQs dataset
+- 📊 Compare models in terms of accuracy, response time, and robustness
+- 🚀 Identify the most effective model for scalable educational chatbot systems

+## 💡 Impact
+The project aims to build an **intelligent, reliable, and scalable educational chatbot** that:
+- ✅ Provides instant academic and administrative support to students
+- ✅ Reduces faculty workload in digital and distance education
+- ✅ Contributes to **Natural Language Understanding (NLU)** research through structured performance evaluation

+**Keywords**: Rasa, BERT, FAISS, educational chatbot, chatbot performance evaluation, natural language understanding

 ## 📚Chapter: 1  - **Literature Review**
 |Title| Published Date| Research Questions| Models performance|Research Gap|Taking Notes|Input/Target Features|Journal name/ Category|Limitations |Future Directions|